chavezaurus/pi-sentinel/README.md

 ## Mask File

 The mask file is used to specify areas of the image that should be ignored.
 The mask file contains an image of the camera field of view in which the areas to be ignored are painted red.
-The image should be scaled to 640 pixels wide and 360 pixels high and be saved as `mask.ppm` (PPM format) in the same directory as `sentinel.py`.
+The image should be scaled to 640 pixels wide and 360 pixels high and be saved as `mask.jpg` (JPEG format) in the same directory as `sentinel.py`.

 To produce this file, I started with an event video (either naturally occurring or forced) and created a composite JPEG image file.
 I then opened the JPEG file with Gimp, scaled it to 640 x 360 pixels, selected the Pencil tool, widened the tool to a convenient size, selected solid red as the foreground color, and then painted the areas of the image red that were not open sky.
-I then did an Export As... and saved the result as `mask.ppm`.
+I then did an Export As... and saved the result as `mask.jpg`.
 Gimp can be run on the Raspberry Pi or on any other computer.

 The mask file is read by the sentinel program every time it starts.